Peruvian Betting Operators Challenge Constitutionality of Selective Consumption Tax

 The brief

-The online gambling and betting sector in Peru has announced plans to mount a constitutional challenge against the Selective Consumption Tax (ISC), a tax regime applied to gaming operations.
-The initiative follows certification by the National Jury of Elections (JNE) that the industry has gathered the requisite 5,000 signatures necessary to file a constitutional action before Peru's Constitutional Court.
+The online gambling and betting industry in Peru is preparing to mount a constitutional challenge against the Selective Consumption Tax (ISC), a levy applied to gaming operators.
+The action follows certification by Peru's National Jury of Elections (JNE) that the required 5,000 signatures supporting a constitutional petition have been validated, clearing the path for formal submission to the Constitutional Court.

 Original report